Asymptotics of self-similar growth-fragmentation processes

 \subsection{On abnormally large fragments}

-Asymptotics for the probability of presence of abnormally large fragments in pure homogeneous fragmentations have been estimated in~\cite{Rouault05}.
-We state here an analogous result for compensated fragmentations: let us fix two real numbers $\alpha<\beta$ and introduce
+In this last section we give an estimation for the probability of presence of fragments at scale greater than $\cf'(\bar q)$ in a compensated fragmentation.
+We simply perform the very same analysis as done in~\cite{Rouault05} for homogeneous pure fragmentations.
+Let us fix two real numbers $\alpha<\beta$ and introduce

-for every $t\ge0$ and $x\in\R$.
+for every $t\ge0$ and $x\in\RR$.